-The proportion of fundamentalists in a state could also be applied as a primary explanatory variable for other social attitude studies - especially those that have found a significant southern effect that could not be explained away by individual-level controls.
-The U.S. South has been described as a region with more conservative racial, political, and sexual attitudes (Hurlbert 1989).
-Studies have found southerners to be more reluctant to extend civil liberties to various unpopular groups (see Ellison & Musick 1993).
-Simultaneously, more conservative race, political, and sexual attitudes as well as higher levels of intolerance toward certain groups (e.g., homosexuals) have been found among fundamentalists (see Ellison & Musick 1993).
-It is reasonable to assume that a significant portion of the conservative southern effect found on several social attitudes may really be a contextual Bible Belt effect.
+Proportion fundamentalist in a state could also be applied as a primary explanatory variable for other social attitude studies - especially those that have found a significant Southern effect that could not be explained away by individual level controls.
+The U.S. South has been cited as a region with more conservative race, political, and sexual attitudes (Hulbert 1989).
+Studies have found Southerners to be more reluctant to extend civil liberties to various unpopular groups (see Ellison and Musik 1993).
+Simultaneously, more conservative race, political, and sexual attitudes as well as higher levels of intolerance towards certain groups (i.e. homosexuals) have been found among fundamentalists (see Ellison and Musik 1993).
+It is reasonable to assume that a significant portion of the conservative Southern effect found on an array of social attitudes may really be a contextual "Bible Belt" effect.
 As with gender attitudes, various social attitudes may be significantly affected by the proportion of fundamentalists that reside within their state.
-We would suggest that the southern effect literature be reexamined with the inclusion of the proportion of fundamentalists to help explain previously elusive regional variations in attitudes.
+We would suggest that the "Southern effect" literature be re-examined with the

+Context Matters: Proportion Fundamentalist Effects on Gender Attitudes 26 inclusion of proportion fundamentalist to help explain previously elusive regional variations in attitudes.